- Savings accounts and investing accounts serve different purposes

 - Investments accounts hold your portfolio of stocks, bonds and cash

 - A diversified portfolio can help you manage your risk

 Saving and investing — they’re both critical to achieving your financial goals.
 They both require you to put money aside, but for very different purposes.

 If you’re confused by the difference, you’re not alone.
 Most people in the U.S. don’t save enough, according to think tank Economic Policy Institute.
 And only half invest, according to a recent report from polling organization Gallup.

-Stash Learn explains the key differences between saving and investing and how you can allocate your money in a way that matches your long term goals.
+We explain the key differences between saving and investing and how you can allocate your money in a way that matches your long term goals.